WillTerry01/WillTerry01.github.io/Project_WIP/Chopping Board.md

 ---
-name: Github Pages Website
+name: Chopping Board
 tools: [C#, XML, WPF]
 image: https://i.imgur.com/EtLkl4o.png
 description: This project has an individual showcase page, not just a direct link to the project site or repo.
 Now you have more space to describe your awesome project!
 ---

-# The Movies Project
+# Chopping Boards

+(WORK IN PROGRESS)

 The Movies Project is something like **Netflix**, the only difference is that **it's not real**!
 It doesn't exist!
 I just created it to demonstrate how the **showcase** page looks like and how you can write whatever you want with full markdown support.